WebCall Widget: In-page VoIP Calls

 Implementation Examples

 You can use any library found on the official JWT site.
 Below is a specific implementation using Ruby and PHP.
-Note that we are using SHA256 algorithm for JWT Signature.
+Note that we are using SHA256 algorithm for JWT signature.
+Response should be JSON with "data" key attribute holding the generated JWT Token.

 def webcall_jwt